makeyourwon/Purrfect-Match-back-end/README.md

 HTML, Django, React, Bootstrap, JWT

 # User Stories
+Registration and Login:
+- As a user, I would like the option to create an account, so that I can manage my favorites and possibly start the adoption application process directly through the app, making the entire experience more personalized and streamlined.
 User Interface

 - As a user, I would like a clean, user-friendly interface that allows me to easily navigate through the app, including a home page, search and filter options, animal listings, and detailed animal profiles, so that I can find the information I need quickly and efficiently.

 Search and Filters: